-

 Current Projects

-- Come Help Us Make A Difference!
+- Come Help Us Make A Difference in ISRAEL!

-- NEW VIDEO FROM OUR VOLUNTEERS!
+- VIDEO FROM OUR VOLUNTEERS IN ISRAEL!

 - Food Card for HOLOCAUST SURVIVORS in ISRAEL!